 - Cat toys

-Start practicing placing the cone on your cat and taking it off.
+Now practice placing the cone on your cat and taking it off.
 Put a bit of your cat's wet food on a spoon or small wooden stick (like a tongue depressor), or give a treat from your hand to reward them for wearing it.
-Have them wear it for a short amount of time at first, even just a few seconds, before taking it off and offering a bit of wet food or a treat.
+Start by just leaving it on for a few seconds if that’s all your cat is comfortable with.
+Remember, watch for the signs of discomfort (listed above).
+Then gradually increase the amount of time they’re in the cone.
 Mazel shows off his first try at wearing it in this video clip:

 Cone Safety and Comfort